 Let’s consider another example, and calculate the FOCalV with another formula.

-Company X expects to produce 15,000 units and the number of working days it has are 25.
+Company X expects to produce 15,000 units and the number of working days it has is 25.
 The standard fixed overhead is $30,000.
-However, Company X was able to produce 16,000 units and the number of working days was 27 units.
+However, Company X was able to produce 16,000 units, and the number of working days was 27 units.
 The actual fixed overhead was $30,500.